This post was updated on 10/13/2019

 - Accepts uploads from: Ancestry DNA, 23 and Me, My Heritage DNA, and Family Tree DNA

 23 and Me and Ancestry DNA do not currently accept uploads or transfers.
-I really wish Ancestry DNA and 23 and Me would accept uploads – a girl can dream…
+I really wish Ancestry DNA and 23 and Me would consider accepting uploads, even for a fee.

 If you haven’t tested your DNA yet